darribas/wmn/src/labs/lab_07.md

 To see the main features, you can create a "New Map" (either from the dasboard or the "Maps" section, you will be able to find that button), and add the `imd2019` dataset we used for [Lab 6](../labs/lab_06.html) (remember, you will find it on the "Shared with you" tab).
 This will take you to a new page that looks roughly like:

 ![CARTO map](figs/carto_map.png)

+## Explore the CARTO interface

+We will use the 2019 IMD dataset, which has been uploaded to CARTO already.

+Let's walk through the basics of CARTO as a (web) GIS:

+- Data section: upload the file
+- Maps section
+    - New map
+    - Main/side pane
+    - Basemap: pick your background
+    - Main layer: focus on `style` for now
+        - `STYLE`
+        - `POP-UP`
+        - `LEGEND`

+## Interactivity

 Now let's remember the building blocks of interactivity we have learnt in the [lecture](../slidedecks/lecture_07.html):